 If you’re using a bubble tea powder mix:

 - 3 tablespoons bubble tea powder mix (I’m using honeydew melon flavor)

 To make the tea:

-Steep 2 tea bags in 1 cup of boiling-hot water for about 15 minutes.
-Remove the tea bag and let cool to room temperature.
+- Steep 2 to 3 tea bags in 1 cup of boiling-hot water for about 15 minutes.
+Remove the tea bag and let the tea cool to room temperature.